 Definition of Self-Employment Income Support Scheme

 The Self-Employment Income Support Scheme is a temporary initiative that aims to provide financial support to self-employed people whose businesses are affected by the coronavirus (Covid-19) pandemic.

 The Self-Employment Income Support Scheme (SEISS) was announced in March 2020 by Chancellor Rishi Sunak.
-It was extended on 24th September 2020 and again on 5th November 2020.
+It was initially extended on 24th September 2020 and then extended again on 5th November 2020 and 3rd March 2021.
 Only sole traders and partners were eligible for the scheme.